bit-docs/bit-docs-tag-diff/README.md

 @diff takes two file paths and an optional "only" flag.

 The files will be diffed and return the codeblock with the second file's contents with a list of the new lines.
-To be used in demonstarting changes between files as a tutorial progresses
+To be used in demonstrating changes between files as a tutorial progresses